janikvonrotz/github-favorite-list/README.md

 # github-favorite-list
 A collection of my favorite repos on github.

-# ad-block

-* [Anti-Adblock Killer](https://github.com/reek/anti-adblock-killer) - Anti-Adblock Killer helps you keep your Ad-Blocker active, when you visit a website and it asks you to disable.

-# bot

-* [Hubot](https://github.com/github/hubot) - A customizable life embetterment robot.

 # business

 * [HackMyResume](https://github.com/hacksalot/HackMyResume) - Generate polished résumés and CVs in HTML, Markdown, LaTeX, MS Word, PDF, plain text, JSON, XML, YAML, smoke signal, and carrier pigeon.